MDolanCode/Portfolio/portfolio.markdown

 ### Project Description
 Daily Japan Photos shows photos of Japan, so people who miss travelling there can view images of the country.

-The code can be view here on [GitHub](https://github.com/mdolancode/Daily-Japan-Photos)!
+The code can be viewed here on [GitHub](https://github.com/mdolancode/Daily-Japan-Photos)!

 **My role:** Sole iOS Developer
 **Languages:** Swift